Progression-Free Survival

 For first-line treatment of adult patients with locally advanced or metastatic EGFR+ NSCLC

-Superior PFS vs osimertinib with a chemotherapy-sparing combination1
+Superior PFS vs osimertinib with a chemo-free combination1

-RYBREVANT® + LAZCLUZE™ demonstrated a statistically significant reduction in the risk of progression or death by 30% vs osimertinib1,2
+RYBREVANT® + LAZCLUZE demonstrated a statistically significant reduction in the risk of progression or death by 30% vs osimertinib1,2

 Mariposa trial reduced progression rates for RYBREVANT® (amivantamab) and LAZCLUZE™ patientsRYBREVANT® (amivantamab) and LAZCLUZE™ progression-free rates in the Mariposa trial